Praqma/helmsman/docs/cmd_reference.md

   `--destroy`
         delete all deployed releases.
 Purge delete is used if the purge option is set to true for the releases.

+  `--diff-context num`
+        number of lines of context to show around changes in helm diff output.

   `--dry-run`
         apply the dry-run option for helm commands.